UU-Hydro/GLOFRIM/README.md

 An online documentation is available here: https://glofrim.readthedocs.io/en/latest/.

+The default PCR-GLOBWB model *without* BMI functionality can be found here as Zenodo release (https://doi.org/10.5281/zenodo.595656).

 ## Basic Model Interface (BMI)
 The Basic Model Interface (BMI) is a library specification to simplify the coupling of models.
 The BMI is a non-invasive interface that allows for accessing model code via a defined set of function to simplify conversion of an existing model to a reusable, plug-and-play model component.